The conference offers two streams this year

 Yes, your principal supervisor should be aware of and approve what you are presenting.

 Can I change my PowerPoint presentation after I submit it?

 Can I use my own template rather than the FedUni one for my Powerpoint Presentation?

 No. You must use the FedUni template (downloads are on the conference website under 'Oral Presentation').
-The front slide (title slide) please ensure you do not remove the Federation University Australia logo, the other slide/s can be altered to suit your presentation but try to keep the Federation University Australia logo and your School Name at the bottom of the slide/s.
+The front slide (title slide) please ensure you do not remove the Federation University Australia logo, the other slide/s can be altered to suit your presentation but try to keep the Federation University Australia logo at the bottom of the slide/s.

 How long is my Oral Presentation talk?

 The total time allocated for a presentation is 15 minutes.
 Your talk must be a maximum of 10 minutes in length, which will leave time for audience participation of 5 minutes.
 The session chair will start a 10 minute timer when you commence your talk.
 Once the sound of the alarm goes the session chair will ask you to stop presenting (going overtime may affect your overall score and feedback).